mkearney/data-scribers/content/post/2017-08-04-combining-r-and-python-for-dat.md

   - emiltbjerglunddk
 ---

-The main drawback of doing it this way is that I am losing on the interactive explorative tools included in HyperSpy.
-For this reason my workflow has been to interactively explore and develop the Python code in a Jupyter Notebook, and then copy the final script to a Python chunk in an R Markdown[... <i class="fas fa-external-link-alt"></i>](https://emil.tbjerglund.dk/post/combining-r-and-python-for-data-analysis/)
+The main drawback of doing it this way is that I am losing on the interactive explorative tools included in HyperSpy[... <i class="fas fa-external-link-alt"></i>](https://emil.tbjerglund.dk/post/combining-r-and-python-for-data-analysis/)